REMOTE WORKER PIT-STOP PROGRAM

 My understanding that this remote worker pit-stop program is not a school or workshop and therefore there are no formal instructional offerings included in my program fee unless I negotiate GD instruction, mentorship coaching, or assistance with my work in my contract.

-I understand that I should communicate my interest in outings, activities, or intentional gatherings during my remote experience prior to my arrival and during my weekly reflection statements to see if other participants may be interested.
+I understand that I should communicate my interest in outings, activities, or intentional gatherings during my remote experience prior to my arrival.

 I understand that the organic element of this remote pit-stop program alongside a residency program is the aspect of interactions.
 I understand that my role needs to be proactive in the community in terms of seeking out interactions with others or inviting them to see/interact with my work.